Change can be both daunting and exciting.

 Actions at each stage are:

 At this stage, people may be in shock or in denial.
-Even if the change has been well planned and you understand what is happening, this is when reality of the change hits, and people need to take time to adjust.
+This is when reality of the change hits, even if the change has been well planned and you understand what is happening.
+They need time to adjust.
 Here, people need information, need to understand what is happening, and need to know how to get help.

 As people start to react to the change, they may start to feel concern, anger, resentment or fear.
 They may resist the change actively or passively.
 They may feel the need to express their feelings and concerns, and vent their anger.